nomadiqltd/Samsung-BBC-Microbit/README.md

 # Microbit
-Android application development for BBC micro:bit.
+Android application development for the BBC micro:bit.
 The BBC micro:bit is a pocket-sized, programmable computer that is designed to inspire children to get creative with technology.
 Samsung's Android application aims to connect the BBC micro:bit to phones and tablets over Bluetooth Smart (Bluetooth Low Energy).

 Micro:bit website: https://www.microbit.co.uk/
 Samsung website: http://www.samsung.com/uk/microbit/